Edmund Gosse: Personal life

 Gosse married Ellen Epps (23 March 1850 – 29 August 1929), a young painter in the Pre-Raphaelite circle, who was the daughter of George Napoleon Epps.
-Though she was initially determined to pursue her art, she succumbed to his determined courting and they married in August 1875, with a reception at the house of Lawrence Alma-Tadema (her brother-in-law) and visiting Gosse's father and step-mother (who did not attend the registry office wedding) at the end of their honeymoon in Devon and Cornwall.
+Though she was initially determined to pursue her art, she succumbed to his determined courting, and they married in August 1875 with a reception at the house of Lawrence Alma-Tadema (her brother-in-law) and visiting Gosse's father and step-mother (who did not attend the register office wedding) at the end of their honeymoon in Devon and Cornwall.
 She continued to paint and wrote stories and reviews for various publications.
 In 1907, she inherited a sizeable fortune from her uncle, James Epps (the brother of John Epps and who had made his fortune in cocoa).

-They were married more than 53 years and they had three children: Emily Teresa ("Tessa") (1877-1951), Philip Henry George (1879–1959) who became a physician (but is probably best known as the author of The Pirates' Who's Who (1924)) and Laura Sylvia (1881-1968), who became a well-known painter.
+They were married more than 53 years and had three children: Emily Teresa ("Tessa") (1877–1951), Philip Henry George (1879–1959) who became a physician (he was also the naturalist on the FitzGerald expedition which made the first ascent of Aconcagua and the author of The Pirates' Who's Who (1924)) and Laura Sylvia (1881–1968), who became a well-known painter.

-Despite a reportedly happy marriage Gosse had consistent, if deeply closeted, homosexual desires.
-Although initially reluctant to acknowledge these desires, in 1890 Gosse did acknowledge to John Addington Symonds, around the time the latter was working on A Problem in Modern Ethics, that indeed he (Gosse) was attracted to men, thus confirming suspicions Symonds had voiced earlier.
+Despite a reportedly happy marriage, Gosse had consistent, if deeply closeted, homosexual desires.
+Although initially reluctant to acknowledge those desires, he in 1890 acknowledged to John Addington Symonds, around the time that the latter was working on A Problem in Modern Ethics, that Gosse indeed was attracted to men, which confirmed suspicions that Symonds had voiced.
 "Either way, I entirely deeply sympathize with you.
-Years ago I wanted to write to you about all this," Gosse wrote to Symonds, "and withdrew through cowardice.
+Years ago I wanted to write to you about all this", Gosse wrote to Symonds, "and withdrew through cowardice.
 I have had a very fortunate life, but there has been this obstinate twist in it!
 I have reached a quieter time—some beginnings of that Sophoclean period when the wild beast dies.
-He is not dead, but tamer; I understand him & the trick of his claws."
+He is not dead, but tamer; I understand him & the trick of his claws".